henry-oberholtzer/recipe-box/README.md

 # RecipeBox

-A web application for tracking mechanics and the vehicles they're able to repair, built with C# and Razor Pages, using EFCore & MVC structure and a MySQL database.
+A web application for users to keep track of recipes, built with C#, using EFCore, Identity & MVC structure and a MySQL database.

 By Ravin Fisher, Henry Oberholtzer, Kim Robinson